 What Eisner and other constructivist researchers are questioning is that, is there even a need for ‘truth’ as we have known it from the positivism constructs or is it possible to have pluralistic realisms : an acceptance that there is no single truth only different perspectives.
 Kant raised this issue as far back as in 1928 where he provided the readers with examples of subjective responses to his comment that : ‘the thing is beautiful’.
 He does not count on others agreeing with his judgment only that there is an acceptance of a range of feelings and possible judgmental outcomes (Davis 2006).

-Eisner (1992) goes on to criticise scientists who are unwilling to relinquish the notion of objectivity suggesting the concept of truth can be achieved by ‘procedural objectivity’ (a method that attempts to minimise the scope of personal judgement and subjective bias) in the form of a ‘framework of understanding of the world out there’ (Hammersley et al. 2001).
+Eisner (1992) goes on to criticise scientists who are unwilling to relinquish the notion of objectivity, suggesting the concept of truth can be achieved by ‘procedural objectivity’ (a method that attempts to minimise the scope of personal judgement and subjective bias) in the form of a ‘framework of understanding of the world out there’ (Hammersley et al. 2001).
 He claims that accepting the creation of frameworks or perceptions does not prevent us from the concept of truth as long as we acknowledge there are ‘shared’ frameworks of perception and understanding.
 Suggesting that even though we cannot have knowledge whose validity is certain, we can judge if their beliefs are sound and achieve some consistencies thereby gaining a reliable view of reality.
 However such an attempt to understand reality attracts disapproval.
 Philips (1990 as cited in Hammersley et al. 2001) critics Eisner suggesting his realism is flawed as the particular frameworks of presuppositions can never be fully assessed as all assessments themselves rely on presuppositions, once again emphasising that subjectivity is ever present; thus the validity and reliability of a shared framework is distorted resulting in false beliefs and false alignments.
 Although the two authors are not in agreement, they are not in conflict as they both still are advocates of the subjectivist theories but are simply critiquing opposite polar positions of constructivism.

 To conclude in the pursuit of knowledge via research, attaining objectivity is problematic.
 Initially I was inclined to favour the positivist paradigm, as that is where my journey into education began.
 From a scientific perspective, empirical research is fundamental and needs to be precise, obtaining truth, and accepting that the concept of objectivity is possible, is fundamental for such a realism, as it removes doubt and ambiguity.
 I concur with Eisner (1992) when he says that accepting the possibility of different realities, which allow for ambiguities shakes the scientific world, as indeed it shook mine.
 However after reading the works of Eisner, Hammersley and others I have an acceptance that objectivity is not necessary, that there are pluralistic realisms of truth, different subjectivities, perceptions and understandings are possible.
 Such truths should be sought after by researchers, with an acknowledgement that this truth will be tainted by personal bias, historical and cultural realities.